moincreemers/swt/features.md

     - CORS is not enabled from server.
 Needs correct HTTP Headers to allow cross-domain requests to the API.
     - Cookie only APIs?
 Not sure if all APIs will work properly without cookies and just a JWT.
         - Confirmed that viewer/services/document/list.json fails after a while with a 500 (Session is missing).
-The problem is that the JWT is valid and patient search still works.
+The problem is that the JWT is valid and patient search still works but an 'URL hashing' security feature seems to rely on HttpSession to exist.
+Suggest to remove the URL hashing as it certainly is a proprietary security mechanism.
+        - The fact that a JWT authenticates the user but the HttpSession is not re-created seems to be a defect.
-    - The hash parameter in document retrieve endpoint is problematic.
-Messes with caching and should be removed from FV.
+        - The URL hashing in document retrieve endpoint is very problematic.
+This makes caching impossible.
     - Some APIs return HL7 data structures that need to be parsed to be useful.
 This is a bit of extra work ( HL7Lib.java).
     - I may need to create a WADO client